hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 >
 > The `<a href=""></a>`tag defines a hyperlink, which is used to link from one page to another.

-:white_check_mark: Try to add some more headers and text to your first HTML.
+ :arrow_forward: Try to add some more headers and text to your first HTML.

 **But this webpage looks really boring!!** True, so let´s continue with CSS.